open-contracting/standard/docs/guidance/build.md

 The Data Review Tool reports any structural issues with your data.
 It checks whether your data makes sense and displays a preview of your data, so that you can check whether the information is appearing in the correct place within the schema.

+You ought to use real data for testing, wherever possible.
+Using fictional data can lead to false positives and missed errors in your data pipeline: for example, if your test data includes incoherent values for the award date and the contract signature date, it won't be possible to identify issues with how these fields are mapped in your OCDS data.

+If your data source doesn't contain any data yet, because you are developing a new system to collect and publish data, for example, then you ought to work with stakeholders to collect enough real data to populate all the data elements for at least one contracting process.

+If you can't collect enough real data for testing, then you ought to create realistic and coherent test data:

+* use real entities, products, and services
+* use plausible dates and values
+* avoid using placeholder values
+* avoid setting multiple data elements to the same value.

 **Action:** Upload some data to the [OCDS Data Review Tool](https://standard.open-contracting.org/review/).

 **Action:** Request feedback on your draft data from the [OCDS Helpdesk](../../support/index).